skx/rss2email/README.md

     go install

-# Configuration
+# Configuration & Usage

-Once you have a binary you'll need to configure the feeds to monitor.
+Once you have installed the application you'll need to configure the feeds to monitor.
 To add a new feed use the `add` sub-command:

      $ rss2email add https://example.com/blog.rss
      $ rss2email add https://example.net/index.rss